Gas mantle: Production

-Early mantles were sold in the unheated cotton mesh condition, since the oxide structure was too fragile to transport easily.
-The mantle was converted to working form when the cotton burned away on first use.
-Unused mantles could not be stored for very long, since the cotton quickly rotted due to the corrosive nature of the acidic metal nitrates, a problem that was later addressed by soaking the mantle in an ammonia solution to neutralize the excess acid.
+Early mantles were sold in the unheated cotton mesh condition, since the post heating oxide structure was too fragile to transport easily.
+The mantle converts to its working form when the cotton burns away on first use.
+Originally, unused mantles could not be stored for very long because the cotton quickly rotted due to the corrosive nature of the acidic metal nitrates.
+The acidic metal corrosion was later addressed by soaking the mantle in an ammonia solution to neutralize the excess acid.

-Later mantles were made from guncotton (nitrocellulose) or collodion rather than ordinary cotton, since extremely fine threads of this material could be produced, but it had to be converted back to cellulose by immersion in ammonium sulfide before first use, since guncotton is highly flammable and can be explosive.
-Later, it was discovered that a cotton mantle could be strengthened sufficiently by dipping it in a solution of collodion, which coated it with a thin layer, which would be burned off when the mantle was first used.
+Later mantles were made from guncotton (nitrocellulose) which can be produced with extremely fine threads when compared with ordinary cotton threads.
+These had to be converted back to cellulose by immersion in ammonium sulfide before first use as guncotton is highly flammable and can be explosive.
+Later, it was discovered that a cotton mantle could be strengthened sufficiently by dipping it in a solution of collodion to coat it with a thin layer that would be burned off when the mantle was first used.

 Mantles have a binding thread to tie them to the lamp fitting.
-Until asbestos was banned due to its carcinogenicity, an asbestos thread was used; modern mantles use a wire or a ceramic fiber thread.
+Until asbestos was banned due to its carcinogenicity, an asbestos thread was used.
+Modern mantles use a wire or a ceramic fiber thread.